nine7nine/FSThost-pkgbuild/README.md

 ____
   IMPORTANT NOTE:

-  you likely will need to run the below command to allow wineserver to set RT and niceness values.
+  you likely will need to run the below command to allow wineserver and wine's preloader to set RT and niceness values.
+This is because both wineserver and ntdll set RT policies/priorities.

   Execute the below command;

   * sudo setcap cap_sys_nice+ep /usr/bin/wineserver

-  NOTE: you may also have to do this for;
+  * sudo setcap cap_sys_nice+ep /usr/bin/wine-preloader

+  On other distros, the wine-preloader may be

   * sudo setcap cap_sys_nice+ep /usr/bin/wine64-preloader
-  * sudo setcap cap_sys_nice+ep /usr/bin/wine-preloader
+  * sudo setcap cap_sys_nice+ep /usr/bin/wine32-preloader

-  whichever exists on your system.
-Adjusting the path to where wine-nspa is installed, if not using my arch packages. (or on another distro).
+  whichever preloader exists on your system.
+Adjusting for the path to where wine-nspa is actually installed - if not on Archlinux / not using my arch packages.

   On my system, I don't need to do any of this, but it may be needed for yours.